Kenya currently faces a high unemployment rate. To some, entrepreneurship is the way out and there’s a lot to commend about this.

-Take for instance those that sell us foods on the streets and even right into public service vehicles.
-They’re not only satisfying our hunger and thirst but also injecting a substantial amount of growth in the economy through these activities.
+Take for instance those that sell us foods on the streets and occasionally even venture right into public service vehicles to sell their foodstuffs.
+They’re not only satisfying our hunger and thirst, but also injecting a substantial amount of growth in the economy through these activities.

-Remember there’s a whole supply chain behind what they serve us – from the farmer that rears chicken, the wholesaler that supplies the eggs all the way to the food vendor that boils and sells them on the street.
+Remember, there’s a whole supply chain behind what they serve us.
+For instance with boiled eggs, there’s the farmer that rears chicken, the wholesaler that supplies the eggs all the way to the food vendor that boils and sells them on the street.

 We always say wash your hands before eating and so conveniently forget that the benefits of doing this are diminished if the food itself is compromised in the first place or otherwise, if it is bound to be.

-To food the environment is not merely our hands and the plate it rests on but also the elements such as air, which we decide to expose them to during the eating.
+To food, the environment is not merely our hands and the plate it rests on but also the elements such as air, which we inevitably expose them to during the eating.
 Suffice to say, the environment becomes part of the food we it.

-There’s a reason why our good hardworking foods vendors like setting shop just by the roadside – it’s the most likely place you can collide with them as you commute to and fro from your destination.
+There’s a reason why our hard-working foods vendors like setting shop just by the roadside – it’s the most likely place you can collide with them as you commute to and fro from your destination.

 In other words it’s the best place to carry their trade if they’re to make good money.

-Generally speaking and this should obvious, it’s a bad idea to sell open food items where they can easily get contaminated.
+Generally speaking, and this should be partly obvious, it’s a bad idea to sell open food items where they can easily get contaminated.
 All these elements (car fumes, dust etc.) are carried in the air by either the wind or car’s motion then settle on various surfaces including food and where it’s served or cooked.

-We include cooked because it’s becoming quite common, perhaps due to the long commutes and generally the lack of sufficient time, that people are buying more and more cooked foods that in the past you couldn’t find by the roadside e.g. chapatis.
+We include cooked because it’s becoming quite common, perhaps due to the long commutes and generally the lack of sufficient time and perhaps know-how, that people are buying more and more cooked foods that in the past you couldn’t find by the roadside e.g. chapatis.